For God So Loved Gold Frame

 This image is available as either a fine art print under premium clear glass or as an archival-quality giclée canvas in a wide variety of mattes and solid wood frames handcrafted in Steubenville, Ohio.
 This deeply spiritual depiction of Our Savior's love for us is sure to be treasured for generations to come!

-10" Gold Inlay Crucifix
+10" Silver Inlay Crucifix